 If your website architecture is poor it can contribute to the webpage having a poor ranking within the SERPs.
-Below is a list of key SEO principles which must be actioned on each webpage:

 To find out if you are optimising your content, we would recommend that you have a full SEO website architecture review completed on your website.

 When you are producing the copy for your pages it is important to follow Google guidelines but also make it as interesting as possible for your target audience.
 The skill here is to think ‘what would my target audience search for’ and ‘what do they want to read about?’